limopeace/spca.wtf/netlify-deployment-guide.md

 This combination of fixes resolved both the build errors and 404 routing issues, allowing the Next.js application to deploy successfully on Netlify.

+## 🎉 Deployment Success Milestone - April 2025

+Our Next.js TypeScript application with Tailwind CSS is now successfully deployed on Netlify!
+The site is fully functional with no 404 errors and all features working correctly in production.

+The following approach has been **confirmed working**:

+1. **Dependencies Configuration**: All build-required packages (TypeScript, Tailwind CSS, PostCSS) are in the main dependencies section
+2. **TOML Configuration**: Clean, properly formatted netlify.toml with correct syntax
+3. **Environment Variables**: Production-ready variables but with proper support for TypeScript/Tailwind builds
+4. **Build Settings**: Correct build command and publish directory for Next.js

+This solution provides a robust template for future Next.js deployments to Netlify and avoids common pitfalls related to TypeScript and CSS frameworks in production environments.

 ## Key Lessons Learned

 1. When deploying Next.js with TypeScript and other build tools like Tailwind CSS to Netlify, you need to ensure all the required packages are available during the build process, even in production mode.